OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-28.md

 ## Ezekiel 28:11

-Again the word of the Lord came to me, saying,
+Once more, a message from the Lord came to me,

 ## Ezekiel 28:12